Destinations Greece The Ionian Islands

 Ithaca

-The Odyssey-pilgrimage half day on Ithaca — walk the horseshoe Vathy harbour, visit the small Archaeological Museum, then a 30-minute drive north to the so-called School of Homer ruins (a Mycenaean-era complex on the Stavros plateau, the most likely site of "Odysseus's palace").
-Pair with Trehantiri for lunch.
+The Odyssey half-day on Ithaca: walk the horseshoe Vathy harbour, visit the small Archaeological Museum, then drive 30 minutes north to the so-called School of Homer ruins (a Mycenaean-era complex on the Stavros plateau, the most likely site of "Odysseus's palace").
+Pair it with Trehantiri for lunch.

 Free · half-day